 Unfortunately, I too easily started playing the comparison game while people watching.
 I naturally found individuals “better” than me in some way, and I deliberately looked for those “worse” to help me feel better.
 I eventually realized the danger of living in a constant state of comparison and what it did to freeze my progress and growth.
 I mean, I could easily feel good about myself or berate myself depending on where I placed my focus.
 Constant comparisons can negatively impact our lives and play a role of Battling Boredom in our lives.

 A cruise offers activities for virtually every interest.
-Comedy acts, dance shows, trivia contests, video games, casino gambling and club dancing are some examples.
-There’s no chapel on the ship that I’m aware of, and no Bible studies make the daily itinerary.
+Comedy acts, dance shows, trivia contests, video games, casino gambling, and club dancing are some examples.
+The chapel on the ship is usually empty, save for the occasional wedding, and no Bible studies make the daily itinerary.
 In other words, any focus on God does not appear to be a cruising priority.

 I am suggesting that the cruise ship atmosphere does nothing to promote one’s faith.
 Routines are broken, and everyone seems to be living the good life.
 Unless an individual deliberately chooses to incorporate God, most of what is offered on a cruise ship does more to promote desires of the flesh than anything else.

 While I believe that a God focus remains the responsibility of the individual, I also understand how the pull of our culture, especially in such an amplified way, can significantly impact an individual’s choices.

 The draw of abundance is as clear as the surrounding ocean on a cruise ship.
 Opportunity for gluttony, drunkenness, laziness, and poor stewardship abound.
 To make the ease even easier, cruisers receive a “sail and sign” card that allows them to “pay” for everything.
 In other words, no actual money exchanges hands when buying drinks, gambling, or purchasing anything while on a cruise.